telenwang/telenwang.github.io/content/posts/2025/06/PowerAppsLooping marquee text.md

   - Tutorials
 sitemap:
   priority: 0.8
-description: "Ever wanted to add dynamic content to your Power Apps to highlight key information ?
+metaDescription: "Ever wanted to add dynamic content to your Power Apps to highlight key information ?
 One approach is for you!"
 ---

 Ever wanted to add dynamic content to your Power Apps to highlight key information?